edespino/cloudberry-site/docs/sql-stmts/create-table.md

 Also note that some element types, such as timestamp, have a notion of "infinity", which is just another value that can be stored.
 This is different from `MINVALUE` and `MAXVALUE`, which are not real values that can be stored, but rather they are ways of saying that the value is unbounded. `MAXVALUE` can be thought of as being greater than any other value, including "infinity" and `MINVALUE` as being less than any other value, including "minus infinity".
 Thus the range `FROM ('infinity') TO (MAXVALUE)` is not an empty range; it allows precisely one value to be stored — "infinity".

 If `DEFAULT` is specified, the table will be created as the default partition of the parent table.
 This option is not available for hash-partitioned tables.
-Cloudberry Database routes a partition key value not fitting into any other partition of the given parent to the default partition.
+Apache Cloudberry routes a partition key value not fitting into any other partition of the given parent to the default partition.

 When a table has an existing `DEFAULT` partition and a new partition is added to it, the default partition must be scanned to verify that it does not contain any rows which properly belong in the new partition.
 If the default partition contains a large number of rows, this may be a slow operation.
-Cloudberry Database skips the scan if the default partition is a foreign table or if it has a constraint which proves that it cannot contain rows which should be placed in the new partition.
+Apache Cloudberry skips the scan if the default partition is a foreign table or if it has a constraint which proves that it cannot contain rows which should be placed in the new partition.

 When creating a hash partition, you must specify a modulus and a remainder.
 The modulus must be a positive integer, and the remainder must be a non-negative integer less than the modulus.
 Typically, when initially setting up a hash-partitioned table, you should choose a modulus equal to the number of partitions and assign every table the same modulus and a different remainder (see examples below).
 However, it is not required that every partition have the same modulus, only that every modulus which occurs among the partitions of a hash-partitioned table is a factor of the next larger modulus.
 This allows the number of partitions to be increased incrementally without needing to move all the data at once.
 For example, suppose you have a hash-partitioned table with 8 partitions, each of which has modulus 8, but find it necessary to increase the number of partitions to 16.
 You can detach one of the modulus-8 partitions, create two new modulus-16 partitions covering the same portion of the key space (one with a remainder equal to the remainder of the detached partition, and the other with a remainder equal to that value plus 8), and repopulate them with data.
 You can then repeat this -- perhaps at a later time -- for each modulus-8 partition until none remain.
 While this may still involve a large amount of data movement at each step, it is still preferable to having to create a whole new table and move all the data at once.

 A partition must have the same column names and types as the partitioned table to which it belongs.
 Modifications to the column names or types of a partitioned table automatically propagate to all partitions. `CHECK` constraints are inherited automatically by every partition, but an individual partition may specify additional `CHECK` constraints; additional constraints with the same name and condition as in the parent will be merged with the parent constraint.
 Defaults may be specified separately for each partition.
 But note that a partition's default value is not applied when inserting a tuple through a partitioned table.

-Cloudberry Database automatically routes rows inserted into a partitioned table to the correct partition.
-If no suitable partition exists, Cloudberry Database returns an error.
+Apache Cloudberry automatically routes rows inserted into a partitioned table to the correct partition.
+If no suitable partition exists, Apache Cloudberry returns an error.

 Operations such as `TRUNCATE` which normally affect a table and all of its inheritance children will cascade to all partitions, but may also be performed on an individual partition.
 Note that dropping a partition with `DROP TABLE` requires taking an `ACCESS EXCLUSIVE` lock on the parent table.